Fraud Blocker

 Source: U.S. Bureau of Labor Statistics – Electricians

-Competitive Salary: The median annual wage for electricians was $60,040 in May 2021, with the top 10% earning more than $99,800.
+Competitive Salary: In May 2021, the median annual wage for electricians was $60,040, with the top 10% earning more than $99,800.
 Individual salaries may vary based on factors like experience, location, and specialization.

 Source: U.S. Bureau of Labor Statistics – Electricians Pay